Josh Bell Preview, Player Props: Marlins vs. Pirates

-The Miami Marlins, including Josh Bell (.442 on-base percentage in past 10 games, 115 points above season-long percentage), battle starting pitcher Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Friday at 6:35 PM ET.
+On Saturday, Josh Bell (.556 slugging percentage in past 10 games, including two home runs) and the Miami Marlins play the Pittsburgh Pirates, whose starting pitcher will be Quinn Priester.
+First pitch is at 6:35 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Mets.
+He had a one-hit showing in his most recent game (1-for-4) against the Pirates.

 Sportsbook Promo Codes